decidim/decidim/decidim-proposals/app/packs/documents/decidim/proposals/participatory_texts/participatory_text.md

 1. four
 1. five

-# Section title 3: images and links
+## Section title 4: links and images

 A link to Decidim's web site uses [this format](https://decidim.org).